 It is very common for contact centers to serve not only one but multiple languages.
 Often, companies offer their products in different countries.
 But to guarantee the same professional service for all languages and to optimize costs, contact centers are often managed centrally and are just as often bundled in one place.
 This way, representatives who know more than one language can be scheduled to answer questions for multiple countries.
-Also, QA and training is aligned.
+Also, QA and training are aligned.

 The chart below gives a brief overview of the scenario from a babelforce perspective.